Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Collectibles

-- The following stat collectibles will always be unlocked before any other unlocks:
+- In casual mode, the following stat collectibles will start out unlocked:
   - Wooden Spoon (#27)
   - Wire Coat Hanger (#32)
   - Cat-O-Nine-Tails (#165)
+- In hardcore/nightmare mode, these stat collectibles will always be the first things unlocked (besides hard-coded areas).

 ### Miscellaneous